-Snake Gourd is an annual climbing plant belonging to the Cucurbitaceae family.
+Snake Gourd is an annual climbing plant.
+It belongs to the Cucurbitaceae family.
 It is commonly known as Viper Gourd, Snake tomato, Long tomato, Chichinda, Chinese Cucumber, Padwal, pudalangai, pathola, and padavalanga.
 Its scientific name is Trichosanthes Cucumerina.

 The fruit of the plant is light green to dark in colour when young.
 It turns yellow and then red at maturity.
 The seeds harden and the flesh becomes fiburous as the fruits mature.
 Trichosanthes Cucumerina is grown and cultivated in India, South East Asia, Australia, West Africa, Latin America, and the Caribbean.